Asset Tracing And Recovery Defence London

 Kangs Solicitors has been successfully advising and assisting corporate and individual clients in fraud related litigation for in excess of twenty years.

-Since the establishment of the firm in 1997, we have undertaken numerous multi-million pounds fraud cases.
+Since the establishment of the firm in 1997, our asset tracing and recovery solicitors have undertaken numerous multi-million pounds fraud cases.

 We are reputed fraud litigation and asset recovery lawyers.
 Whether you or your business are the victim of fraud or you are being accused of fraud, we have a team of civil and criminal lawyers who can help you.